harvard-library/STLee-blacklight/README.md

 ## Use the LibraryCloud Item API

+These changes allow Blacklight to use the LibraryCloud API as the backend data store, rather than a Solr index .

 ### `app/controllers/catalog_controller.rb`

 This is the main configuration file for an installation of Blacklight.
 Changes in this file are: